eldertek/duplicatefinder/README.md

 - To include files containing a specific term, simply type the term (e.g., `.png` to show all PNG files).
 - To exclude files containing a specific term, prefix the term with an exclamation mark (e.g., `!.ptx` to exclude all PTX files).

+## Projects

+Projects allow you to organize and scan for duplicates within specific folders.
+You can create projects through the web interface or using the command line.

+### Creating Projects

+To create a project:
+1. Go to the Duplicate Finder app in Nextcloud
+2. Click on the "Projects" tab
+3. Click "Create New Project"
+4. Enter a name for your project and select the folders you want to include
+5. Click "Create"

+### Scanning Projects

+You can scan projects for duplicates either through the web interface or using the command line (see Command Usage below).

 ## Command usage

   `occ [-v] duplicates:ACTION [options]`

 Depending on your Nextcloud setup, the `occ` command may need to be called differently, such as `sudo php occ duplicates:find-all [options]` or `nextcloud.occ duplicates:find-all [options]`.
-Please refer to the [occ documentation](https://docs.nextcloud.com/server/15/admin_manual/configuration_server/occ_command.html) for more details
+Please refer to the [occ documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/occ_command.html) for more details

 If you increase the verbosity of the occ command, the output shows a little bit more (e.g. what file is currently scanned).